kubeflow/website/content/docs/guides/components/istio.md

 ```

 This will inject an istio sidecar in the TF serving deployment.

+#### Routing with Istio v.s.
+Ambassador
+With the ambassador annotation, a TF serving deployment can be accessed at `HOST/tfserving/models/MODEL_NAME`.
+However, in order to use Istio's Gateway to do traffic split, we should use the path provided by
+Istio routing: `HOST/istio/tfserving/models/MODEL_NAME`

 ### Metrics
 The istio sidecar reports data to [Mixer](https://istio.io/docs/concepts/policy-and-control/mixer.html).